Neurobiological and Psychological Contributions

-The theory explained that there are two features within abusive relationships that seem to cement the emotional attachment that many victims have to their abuser – the power differential and the intermittent style of “bad-good treatment” (Dutton & Painter, 1993, p.
+The theory explained that there are two features within abusive relationships that seem to cement the emotional attachment that many victims have to their abuser: the power differential and the intermittent style of “bad-good treatment” (Dutton & Painter, 1993, p.
 105).

-If we examine the intimate relationships of individuals with Cluster B personality disorders such as psychopathy and narcissistic personality disorder, we often find these patterns in their interactions with their mates.
+If we examine the intimate relationships of individuals with personality disorders such as psychopathy and narcissistic personality disorder, we often find these patterns in their interactions with their mates.

 Due to their poor emotional empathy, individuals with psychopathy and narcissistic personality disorder do not care how they treat others.

 Their focus is themselves, their pleasure, their stimulation, and their comfort, often at the expense of others.
+They lack compassion.

 Abusive relationships tend to include a tremendous difference in personal power.
-Given the low emotional intelligence of abusers, they usually interact with their mate by violating her boundaries or rights as a human being.
+Given the low emotional intelligence of abusers, they usually interact with their mate by violating their boundaries or rights as a human being.

-Most with disorders of narcissism and psychopathy require they be in the dominant position and will ensure this through manipulation, emotional abuse, or physical violence.
+Most with disorders of narcissism and psychopathy require that they be in the dominant position and will ensure this through manipulation, emotional abuse, or physical violence.

 “I need him in my life.”

-“I miss him so much.”
+“I miss her so much.”